 Reduce the procrastination temptation

-There are so many way we can procrastinate at home so avoiding or reducing these temptations is key.
+There are so many ways we can procrastinate at home so avoiding or reducing these temptations is key.

 - Eat The Frog means do your worst job first.
 Get it out of the way.
 Make it your first item on the to-do list if necessary and you’ll feel lighter and have a feeling of productivity from the start.

 - Housework is a procrastination trap.
-They say to avoid the housework.
-I’d suggest doing the absolute bare minimum that you aren’t itching to get out the vacuum or tidy away.
+They say to avoid the housework during the working day as you would not do it if you were in an office.
+I’d suggest doing the bare minimum so that you aren’t distracted by a visibly cluttered house or work area.

 - Be disciplined around social media.
 Think about how it is affecting your mental wellbeing as well as your overall productivity.